vapoursynth/vapoursynth/doc/pythonreference.rst

    If *injected* is not None, the default of the first argument of the signature will be replaced with the value supplied with injected.

+.. py:function:: register_on_destroy(callback)

+   Registers a callback that is called when the script is being finalized.
+   This allows you to release resources at the end of a script.

+   A callback must be registered with every script that is run, even if the code is being reused in multiple script runs.

+   No new callbacks can be registered when the script is already being finalized.

+.. py:function:: unregister_on_destroy(callback)

+   Unregisters a previously added callback.

 .. py:class:: Core

    The *Core* class uses a singleton pattern.
 Use the *core* attribute to obtain an